alexanderwasey/BusTracker/README.md

 Requires an InkyPHAT with all the relevant libraries installed.

-Edit config.txt for the bus stops you require
+Edit defaultconfig.txt for the bus stops you require, and rename to config.txt